- Place and identify animals on a phylogenetic tree within the domain Eukarya

 - Identify key evolutionary adaptations among different animal invertebrate lineages including true tissues, a coelom, types of nervous systems, radial vs bilateral symmetry, cephalization, incomplete vs complete digestive systems, segmentation, types of skeletal systems, respiratory and vascular systems, limbs, and wings

-- Identify and use key features to differentiate between invertebrate groups, including poriferans, cnidarians, protostomes (lophotrochozoans and ecdysozoans), and the invertebrate deuterostomes (sea stars!)
+- Use differences among key animal adaptations (listed above) to differentiate between invertebrate groups, including poriferans, cnidarians, protostomes (lophotrochozoans and ecdysozoans), and the invertebrate deuterostomes (echinoderms and invertebrate chordates)

-- Organize the appearance and/or flourishing of major invertebrate groups in chronological order in geologic time
+- Organize the appearance and/or flourishing of major invertebrate groups in geologic time

 - Heterotrophic means of acquiring nutrients

 - Movement at some point in their life cycle

 - All animals except Porifera and Placozoa:

 - A nervous system (though not necessarily a central nervous system)